Swingline0/woocommerce-cardconnect/readme.txt

 Visit [CardConnect](http://cardconnect.com) for more information.

-Please note that WooCommerce (v3.0+) must be installed and active.
+Please note that WooCommerce (v3.2+) must be installed and active.
 The latest version of WooCommerce (v3.4.2) is supported.
 The WooCommerce Subscriptions extension (v2.2.x) is fully supported.

+You must contact your Card Connect representative to receive the account credentials specifically for this plugin to work.
+Those credentials are different than what is provided for the Virtual Terminal.
+You must also contact your hosting provider and request that they open ports 6443 and 8443 for traffic.
+Refer to the CardConnect [WooCommerce information page](https://support.cardconnect.com/cardpointe/marketplace/woocommerce) for more details.

 == Installation ==